Skip to content

 The Sawtooths are a perfect backdrop for any scenic drive.
 Photo credit: Sara Sheehy.

-Though you’ll find Stanley quieter in the fall, its beauty never disappoints.
-Spend a night at Pip’s Palace, a modern tiny house right in town, or relax at Mountain Village Resort.
-Settle in as the sun sets, or visit one of the nearby natural hot springs for a soak.
+Stanley is quieter in the autumn and its beauty never disappoints.
+Spend a night off road at Stanley RV + Camp or at a cozy Triangle C Cabin, taking in lush Sawtooth Valley views.
+Settle in as the sun sets or visit one of the nearby natural hot springs for a soak.

 In the morning, drive the short distance to the shores of mountain-rimmed Redfish Lake, where you’ll find hikes for all skill levels.
 Fishhook Creek is ideal for families and those looking for an easy, but stunning, foray in the Sawtooth Mountains.